When it comes to investing, the jargon can often be paralysing. This is incredibly unfortunate because inaction is often the worst option.

 When you purchase shares via a custodian broker, the ASX puts the custodian’s name and address in the “Owner” column.
 The custodian then assigns a beneficial interest in the shares to you, their customer.
 This means you don’t directly own the shares you invest in, but rather the custodian owns the shares on your behalf.

-Micro investing is different to CHESS-sponsored and custodian investing in that you don’t actually buy, sell and hold shares.
-Instead, you’re buying, selling and holding units in managed funds.
+Micro investing is different from CHESS-sponsored and custodian investing in that you don’t buy, sell and hold shares.
+Instead, you’re buying, selling, and holding units in managed funds.
 Each managed fund then pools customers’ monies together and then invests it on their behalf, according to specified rules.
 When you invest in a managed fund, you get units in the fund, with each unit representing an equal portion of the fund’s value.

-Micro investing apps typically offer multiple managed funds as “investment options” on their app.
-From an investor’s perspective, these investment options are similar to custodially-held investments in that a third party has direct ownership of the shares.
+Micro-investing apps typically offer multiple managed funds as “investment options” on their app.
+From an investor’s perspective, these investment options are similar to custodial-held investments in that a third party has direct ownership of the shares.
 However, where they differ is that the shares aren’t assigned to you immediately when you invest money.
-Rather, the micro investing app will wait until the end of each business day (typically) to invest all pooled monies that have been deposited that day.
+Rather, the micro-investing app will wait until the end of each business day (typically) to invest all pooled monies that have been deposited that day.

 What are the pros and cons of each option?